-- Individualized assessments, including, but not limited to, psychosocial skills, reported medical needs/health status, social supports, and current functional limitations within 72 hours of admission. - Psychiatric assessment within 24 hours of admission. - Treatment plan development with 72 hours of admission.
+- Individualized assessments, including, but not limited to, psychosocial skills, reported medical needs/health status, social supports, and current functional limitations within 72 hours of admission. - Psychiatric assessment within 24 hours of admission.

-- Therapeutic individual and group counseling sessions on a daily basis to assist clients in developing skills that enable them to progress towards selfsufficiency and to reside in less intensive levels of care. - Crisis intervention and management services designed to enable the client to cope with the crisis at hand, maintaining functioning status in the community, and prevent further decompensation or hospitalization. - Medication support services, including provision of medications, as clinically appropriate, to all clients regardless of funding; individual and group education for consumers on the role of medication in their recovery plans, medication choices, risks, benefits, alternatives, side effects and how these can be managed; supervised self-administration of medication based on physician's order by licensed staff; medication follow-up visit by a psychiatrist at a frequency necessary to manage the acute symptoms to allow the client to safely stay at the Crisis Residential Program, and to prepare the client to transition to outpatient level of care upon discharge. - Co-occurring capable interventions for substance use following a harm reduction modality in addition to weekly substance abuse group meetings as well as availability of weekly AA and NA meetings in the community. - Weekly life skills groups offered to develop and enhance skills needed to manage supported independent and independent living in the community. - A comprehensive weekly calendar of activities, including physical, recreational, social, artistic, therapeutic, spiritual, dual recovery, skills development and outings. - Peer support services/groups offered weekly. - Engagement of family in treatment, as appropriate. - Assessments for involuntary hospitalization, when necessary. - Discharge planning and assisting clients with successful linkage to community resources, such as outpatient mental health clinics, substance abuse treatment programs, housing, full service partnerships, physical health care, and benefits programs. - Follow-up with client and their mental health service provider following discharge to ensure that appropriate linkage has been successful. - Daily provision of meals and snacks for residents. - Transportation to services and activities provided in the community, as well as medical and court appointments, if the resident's case manager or county worker is unavailable, as needed.
+- Treatment plan development with 72 hours of admission. - Therapeutic individual and group counseling sessions on a daily basis to assist clients in developing skills that enable them to progress towards selfsufficiency and to reside in less intensive levels of care. - Crisis intervention and management services designed to enable the client to cope with the crisis at hand, maintaining functioning status in the community, and prevent further decompensation or hospitalization. - Medication support services, including provision of medications, as clinically appropriate, to all clients regardless of funding; individual and group education for consumers on the role of medication in their recovery plans, medication choices, risks, benefits, alternatives, side effects and how these can be managed; supervised self-administration of medication based on physician's order by licensed staff; medication follow-up visit by a psychiatrist at a frequency necessary to manage the acute symptoms to allow the client to safely stay at the Crisis Residential Program, and to prepare the client to transition to outpatient level of care upon discharge. - Co-occurring capable interventions for substance use following a harm reduction modality in addition to weekly substance abuse group meetings as well as availability of weekly AA and NA meetings in the community. - Weekly life skills groups offered to develop and enhance skills needed to manage supported independent and independent living in the community. - A comprehensive weekly calendar of activities, including physical, recreational, social, artistic, therapeutic, spiritual, dual recovery, skills development and outings. - Peer support services/groups offered weekly. - Engagement of family in treatment, as appropriate. - Assessments for involuntary hospitalization, when necessary. - Discharge planning and assisting clients with successful linkage to community resources, such as outpatient mental health clinics, substance abuse treatment programs, housing, full service partnerships, physical health care, and benefits programs. - Follow-up with client and their mental health service provider following discharge to ensure that appropriate linkage has been successful. - Daily provision of meals and snacks for residents. - Transportation to services and activities provided in the community, as well as medical and court appointments, if the resident's case manager or county worker is unavailable, as needed. - b.

-- b.
 Target Population: Adults ages 18 to 59 who require crisis support to avoid psychiatric hospitalization, or are discharging from the hospital or long-term locked facilities and need step-down care to transition back to community living. - c.
-Payment Limit: FY 16/17: \$2,077,530.00 - d.
-Number served: Number to be served yearly: 200.
-Hope House served 193 clients in FY 15/16. - e.
-Outcomes: - Reduction in severity of psychiatric symptoms: Discharge at least 90% of clients to a lower level of care. - Consumer Satisfaction: Maintain an overall client satisfaction score of at least 4.0 out of 5.0.
+Payment Limit: \$2,077,530.00 - d.
+Number served: Hope House had 226 client admissions in FY16/17 and an unduplicated client count of 195. - e.
+Outcomes: - Reduction in severity of psychiatric symptoms: Discharge at least 90% of clients to a lower level of care.